Gofio: the Nutritious Superfood from the Canary Islands

 Bolitas de Pella de Gofio con Virutas

-These bite-sized snacks are made with pella de gofio (the savory dough mentioned above) and are rolled in chopped nuts or chocolate shavings.
+These bite-sized snacks are made with pella de gofio (the savory dough mentioned above.
+They are then rolled in chopped nuts or chocolate shavings.
 They are a popular party snack in the Canary Islands and are often served alongside other traditional dishes like papas arrugadas and mojos.